MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopatch/operate/windows-autopatch-unenroll-tenant.md

     2. The Windows Autopatch Service Engineering Team can proceed sooner than 14 days if your confirmation arrives sooner.
 1. The Windows Autopatch Service Engineering Team proceeds with the removal of all items listed under [Microsoft's responsibilities during unenrollment](#microsofts-responsibilities-during-unenrollment).
 1. The Windows Autopatch Service Engineering Team informs you when unenrollment is complete.
-1. You’re responsible for the items listed under [Your responsibilities after unenrolling your tenant](#your-responsibilities-after-unenrolling-your-tenant).
+1. You're responsible for the items listed under [Your responsibilities after unenrolling your tenant](#your-responsibilities-after-unenrolling-your-tenant).